-Now celebrating ten years, RAIN has grown a great deal since those early days.
+Now celebrating fourteen years in Niger, RAIN has grown a great deal since those early days.
 Thousands of parents volunteer in RAIN programs - digging gardens, leading committees, forming enterprises to support schools, and empowering themselves with literacy.
 More children are attending and succeeding in school, mentors provide guidance and practical skills to round out children's education, and school market gardens provide food to the children and greater food security for all.
 RAIN's grassroots, integrated approach has fostered trust and galvanized community involvement across the Sahel and Sahara.
 With Bess at the helm, RAIN continues to reach out to Tuareg, Wodaabe and other nomadic peoples into the next decade.

 The mysterious pull that the desert of Niger exerted on Bess has resulted in deep connections.
-Bess, her husband John, RAIN staff and volunteers have forged long lasting friendships and memorable experiences.
+Bess, RAIN staff and volunteers have forged long lasting friendships and memorable experiences.
 Often, Bess is not just checking in with nomadic communities and their progress, but visiting those who have become cherished friends, warmly inviting her into their homes and hearts.
 RAIN has become a network of people forging meaningful connections that span continents and last lifetimes.

 Click the photo to follow Bess for a day en brousse - in the bush - as she and RAIN staff come upon the wholly unique community of Tefis.